Skip to main content

 Effective hormonal protocols are dynamic and personalized, relying on consistent monitoring to maintain optimal balance and ensure long-term safety.

-Low-dose is also becoming a more common and valuable tool for women.
+Low-dose testosterone therapy is also becoming a more common and valuable tool for women.
 Administered via small weekly subcutaneous injections or as long-acting pellets, it can help restore energy, improve mood, and contribute to better sleep quality, working synergistically with estrogen and progesterone.
 As with men, the goal is to restore physiological balance, and dosages are carefully calibrated based on symptoms and lab work.

 Growth Hormone Peptide Therapy a Restorative Approach